 • Hive Stand – A hive stand is a rather simple yet very necessary part of any beekeeping operation.
 The stand is typically made of wood and elevated the hive to prevent it from becoming warped or garnering too much mold and moisture from exposure to the ground.
 The hive stand also reduces the wear and tear on your back when bending over to complete beekeeping tasks.

 • Clothing – Beekeeping requires the wearing of protective clothing.
 Swarming bees is not a typical reaction from a colony, but it does happen.
 When properly adorned, even individuals who have a mild bee allergy, can often engage in beekeeping.

 - Beekeeping clothing:

 - a full coverall suit or pants and a jacket designed for beekeeping

 - beekeeping hat

 - special beekeeping gloves that fit firmly over the cuffs of the overalls or jacket

-Expect to spend around $200 on beekeeping clothing.
-The typically white overalls and gear will become stained with yellowish waste from the bees, over time.
+Expect to spend around $200 on beekeeping gear.
+The typically white costume will become stained with yellowish waste from the bees, over time.
 Most people prefer to buy it from their local beekeeping store so they can try out the gear in advance.
 You can then order it online later as it will probably be cheaper.